Updated: February, 2023

 A while back my friend Vic noticed some unpleasant changes in her morning cup’s flavor.

-Her coffee maker was taking too long to do what it’s supposed to, and she began looking for the best descaler that will improve her espresso and overall machine performance.
+Her coffee maker was taking too long to do what it’s supposed to, so she started looking for the best descaler that will improve her espresso flavor and overall machine performance.

 She did that after I told her she doesn’t have to throw the machine away, but should decalcify it instead.